 Chapter Contents Page

-Part 1 Introduction to the Regulations 3
+Part 1 Introduction to the regulations 3

 Part 2 The licence 4

 Part 3 The applicant 8

-Part 4 RCVS approved riding establishment inspectorate list 10
+Part 4 RCVS approved riding establishments inspectorate list 10

-Part 5 Veterinary inspectors Form 12
+Part 5 Veterinary inspector's form 13

-Part 6 The inspection 14
+Part 6 The inspection 15

-Part 7 The premises 18
+Part 7 The premises 19

-Part 8 Health and safety 24
+Part 8 Health and safety 25

-Part 9 Staff 28
+Part 9 Staff 29

-Part 10 Variations of premises and special considerations 29
+Part 10 Variations of premises and special considerations 30

-Part 11 Summary of offences 31
+Part 11 Summary of offences 32

-Part 12 Other relevant legislation and guidance 32
+Part 12 Other relevant legislation and guidance 33

-Part 13 Inspecting Polo Establishments 33
+Part 13 Inspecting polo establishments 34

-Annex A Higher Standards 34
+Annex A Higher standards 35

-Annex B Disputing a decision Of the Riding Establishment Sub-Committee 35

-Annex C Inspection of working donkey premises 36
+Annex B Inspection of working donkey premises 36

-Annex D APSPH Guidelines for inspecting Polo Establishments 39
+Annex C APSPH guidelines for inspecting polo establishments 39

-Annex E Biosecurity plan 42
+Annex D Biosecurity plan 42

-Part 1: Introduction to Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018
+Part 1: Introduction to the Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018

-- 1.1 Under the Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 ("the Regulations"), the hiring out of horses is required by law to be licensed by the local authority in which the establishment operates. - 1.2 The Regulations apply to establishments in England.
-Licensing of riding establishments in Scotland and Wales remains under the Riding Establishments Acts 1964 and 1970. - 1.3 Separate guidelines for Scotland and Wales are available for download from the RCVS riding establishments webpage here: https://www.rcvs.org.uk/setting-standards/riding-establishments/ - 1.4 The Riding Establishments Sub-Committee ("RESC") has produced these guidelines to assist local authorities and their riding establishment inspectors to apply the Regulations in practice. - 1.5 The Department for the Environment, Farming and Rural Affairs ("DEFRA") have also issued accompanying statutory guidance, last updated in November 2018, which sets out further detail for the minimum criteria that an establishment must meet to obtain an Animal Activities Licence.
-The DEFRA procedural guidance notes can be accessed here: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/762430/animal-welfare-licensing-procedural-guidance.pdf
+- 1.1 Under the Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 (Regulations), the hiring out of horses is required by law to be licensed by the local authority in which the establishment operates. - 1.2 The Regulations apply to establishments in England.
+Licensing of riding establishments in Scotland and Wales remains under the Riding Establishments Acts 1964 and 1970 (Acts). - 1.3 Separate guidelines for Scotland and Wales are available for download from the RCVS riding establishments inspections webpage. - 1.4 The Riding Establishments Subcommittee (RESC) has produced these guidelines to assist local authorities and riding establishment inspectors to apply the Regulations. - 1.5 The Department for the Environment, Farming and Rural Affairs (DEFRA) has also issued statutory guidance on the animal activity licensing process, last updated in May 2025, which sets out further detail for the minimum criteria that an establishment must meet to obtain an Animal Activities Licence.